Understanding anhedonia after addiction

 Addiction

-Drugs and alcohol create large amounts of dopamine, more than any natural process.
+Drugs and alcohol create large amounts of dopamine, and that can be addictive more than any natural process.
 Over time this creates a tolerance to dopamine in your brain meaning that it takes more and more to produce the same effect — pleasure.
 When you stop using drugs and alcohol, you stop getting all this dopamine but your brain still has a large tolerance to it.
 It has no ability to make the same amounts of dopamine as drugs and alcohol yet it needs huge amounts of it to feel pleasure.

 As a result, until the dopamine tolerance decreases and dopamine levels rise it’s common to experience anhedonia symptoms near the start of sobriety.
 But they aren’t permanent and there are ways to decrease anhedonia symptoms.